Reed-Carter/Reed-Carter/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I have a passion for everything data, extracting, transforming, loading, making vizualitions, you name it!
-When I'm not coding, you can usually find me hiking, running or traveling.
-Im a huge fan of traveling to places that are the most different from where I currently am whether it be culturally or climatically.
-The change makes life exciting!
-This attitude brough me to some incredible places but I now call Portland, OR home where im looking to further enhance and develop my coding skills!
+ I'm passionate about all things data.
+From extracting and transforming to loading and visualizing, you name it, I love it!
+When I'm not coding, I enjoy exploring the great outdoors, whether it's hiking, running, or traveling to new and exciting destinations.
+I have a particular fascination with places that are vastly different from my current environment, both culturally and climatically.
+I find that the change adds an extra level of excitement to life!

-Please check out some of the projects ive worked on below!
+This mindset has led me to some incredible places, but I now call Portland, OR home where I'm focused on enhancing and developing my coding skills.
+Check out some of the projects I've worked on below!
+If you have any questions or just want to chat, feel free to reach out to me at reedandrew18@gmail.com or via linkedIn [here](https://www.linkedin.com/in/reed-carter/).